 Sadly, bullying occurs in almost all schools.
 School structures are, however, in place to combat this type of behaviour with positive management and support of individual learners, regular assemblies and class reinforcement.
 Please contact a member of the SLT if you have any concerns about your learner.
 The school will respond to incidents of bullying and we emphasise the need for a learner to "tell", as if we don't know we are not able to help.
-Our school policy supports and endorses Aberdeen City Council's Policy Positive Relationships and Antibullying Approaches in School.
+Our school policy supports and endorses Aberdeen City

+Council's Policy Positive Relationships and Antibullying Approaches in School and can be found on our school website.